coopshim/heart-rate-camera-with-warnings/README.md

 ```
 python GUI.py
 ```
-- "GUI.py" is the regarcy programme by Khanh Ha Nguyen, added warning message function
+- "GUI.py" is the regarcy programme by Khanh Ha Nguyen, added warning message function. for new functions and bugs fix, run "GUI_test.py".
 - In case of plotting graphs, run "graph_plot.py"
 - For the Eulerian Video Magnification implementation, run "amplify_color.py"
 ```
 python GUI_test.py
 ```
-- New functions: "GUI_test.py" is in the development progress. (fixed programme problems, added Responsive GUI, etc.)
+- New functions: "GUI_test.py" is in the development progress. (fixed bugs, added responsive GUI, automatic camera start, etc.)

 # Results
 - Data from a specialized device, Compact 5 medical Econet, is used for the ground truth.
 In certain circumstances, the Heart rate values measured using the application and the device are the same